 Bitcoin Cash VS Bitcoin: The War of the Prices

 As mentioned earlier, cryptocurrencies like Bitcoin or Bitcoin Cash derive their value from how much they are adopted, used and demanded.
 We can analyze them in terms of ROI (return on investment) and value growth.

 They are both holders of value, and while Bitcoin has been the holder of the most value up until now, Bitcoin Cash is gaining users and value fast.

-Bitcoin Cash is still less than a year old.
+Bitcoin Cash is much younger than Bitcoin.
 So, it is still in the stage of capturing and realizing its own place in the crypto market.
 Many people speculate that Bitcoin Cash might take a good portion of Bitcoin’s market share, making it the new dominant crypto in the industry.
 This is because Bitcoin Cash has addressed the scaling issues that Bitcoin faces, allowing more people to use it with ease and lower fees.

 (The orange line is BCH to BTC)

 One of the things holding BCH’s rapid growth back is the confusion people have between Bitcoin and Bitcoin Cash.
 Many newbie investors see Bitcoin Cash as a cheaper Bitcoin with a lower entry point to the market.
 This is because they share very similar names and come from the same branding and community.